 Below is a simple infographic explaining the design:

 Our Academy will be based in the library.
-Our two Advisors are Mr Tony Wilson, and Miss Amber Gilbert.
-Mr John Langkamp will support Qualitative Reasoning (Mathematics).
+Our two Advisors are Mr Tony Wilson, Miss Amber Gilbert and Mr Narin Eckley.